 About the Curator: Ashley Slemming

 Ashley Slemming is a Canadian embroidery and print artist based in Calgary, AB.
 Her work invites curiosity into our sentimental connection with repetition, pattern, and colour in both nature and textiles.
-In her conceptual art practice she often explores the parallels between human and animal behaviors that are revealed by our relationships to our living environments, both man-made and natural.
+In her conceptual art practice she often explores the parallels between human and animal behaviours that are revealed by our relationships to our living environments, both man-made and natural.